dannybarrus/gitops-demo/README.md

   capability over an alerting-only setup: drift doesn't just get reported, it gets corrected, on every reconciliation pass, with nobody acting on anything.
+- **Terminal vs. UI show different layers of the same event.**
+  `kubectl get pods --watch` is a direct watch against the API server -- every phase the kubelet reports (`Pending`, `ContainerCreating`, `Terminating`, even a brief `Error` if self-heal interrupts something mid-startup), with minimal latency.
+The ArgoCD UI's resource tree summarizes at the Application level instead -- in sync or not, healthy or not -- not every container-runtime transition underneath.
+Running both side by side during the drift/self-heal sequence is more convincing than either alone, precisely because neither one is "sanitized" -- they're just genuinely different views of the same real event.

 ## Tearing down